-A student may be administratively withdrawn by the Dean of Students or Provost.
+A student may be administratively withdrawn by the Dean of Students or Vice President of Academic Affairs.
 This means the student has been involuntarily withdrawn due to non-enrollment or other administrative action not related to behavior or academic issues.
 A student who has been administratively withdrawn may re-apply/enroll based on processes and procedures outlined elsewhere in this handbook and the admissions process.